The most prominent of Ecuador’s attractions is the pristine chain of volcanic islands that make up the UNESCO World Heritage Site of the Galápagos.

-Made famous by Charles Darwin who studied the island’s fantastic array of species, which ultimately contributed to his theory of evolution, the island’s endemic fauna and flora are as fascinating today as they were in 1835.
+Made famous by Charles Darwin, who studied the islands’ fantastic array of fauna and flora, which ultimately contributed to his theory of evolution, the islands’ endemic wildlife and ecosystems are as fascinating today as they were in 1835.

-- Cruise around the Galapagos Islands in the sublime comforts of a luxury catamaran, where you will be treated to the most in-depth explorations of the islands and their surrounding waters.
+Choose to follow in Darwin’s footsteps, and discover the Galápagos.
+Revel in the opportunity to encounter a plethora of marine life and other exceptional species such as Darwin’s finch, Galápagos hawk, iguanas, Galápagos snakes and so much more.
+Cruise around the Galápagos Islands in the sublime comforts of a luxury catamaran or yatch, where you will be treated to the most in-depth explorations of the islands and their surrounding waters.

 Four reasons why you must visit the Galápagos Islands: